 Classic films are featured outdoors during the popular annual program Summer Music & Movies and films drawn from the collection are often part of historical programs in the Walker Cinema.
 In conjunction with its commitment to presenting and preserving moving images on film, the Walker also encourages experimentation in new media.
 In 2012, Apichatpong Weerasethakul’s Cactus River (Khong Lang Nam) was the first in a series of artist commissions for the Walker Channel.

 The Walker Moving Image Online Commission series was launched in 2015 and responds to the inspirations, inquiry, and influence of artists in the Ruben/Bentson Moving Image Collection.
 Two commissioned artists respond to the work of three filmmakers represented in the collection: Derek Jarman, Bruce Conner, and Marcel Broodthaers.
 The initial commissions connect the work of Derek Jarman with Moyra Davey and James Richards, who were influenced by Jarman’s work.
-Leslie Thornton and Seth Price will make new works based on their interest in Bruce Conner.
+Leslie Thornton will make a new work based on their interest in Bruce Conner.
 Shahryar Nashat and Uri Aran were selected to develop new moving image pieces responding to the work of Marcel Broodthaers.

 Over the past year, work to preserve and digitize the collection was foregrounded to create a resource for the growing world of film scholarship and critical writing.
 With a range of films from a rare print of a silent classic Aelita, Queen of Mars (1924) to Michael Snow’s classic structural film Wavelength (1967), the collection offers a rare diversity of titles and topics that merit close study, evaluation, and theoretical interrogation.